Drinks of the Yucatán: Xtabentún

 Due to its inherent sweet flavor, the liqueur can be enjoyed alone, or served with ice and a bit of honey.
+I like it with a garnish of citrus and even fresh herbs (taragon is one that works well with it, or mint).
 The people of the Yucatán also like to add it to their coffee and sip it at the end of a meal.

 Experience this historical drink for yourself during a Yucatan culinary vacation, in which you’ll get to tour the factory where it, as well as white rum, is made!

 By Liz Hall

 Learn more about all of our culinary vacations.